Who are the new sell-side advisors?

 In May of 2017, LEHNS Capital advised, alongside Alt Ridge Capital, LLC, on the buyout of Microf LLC from Rotunda Capital Partners to Atalaya Capital.
 Per the SPS Sell-Side Process Indicator, the deal had a limited closing process, and fell into the Consumer: Services and Financial: Lending sectors.

-Using these profiles, sponsors can analyze any advisor with real transaction data, to productively and intelligently develop and/or adjust a sourcing strategy.
+Using these profiles, sponsors can analyze any advisor with real transaction data, to intelligently develop and/or adjust a sourcing strategy.
 The Sell-Side Process Indicator illustrates the type of closing process that an advisor utilizes, whether it be Limited, Moderate, or Broad.

 As a sponsor, if you are looking for a more limited or quiet process, using this indicator can help to fine-tune your approach, as well as keep costs to a minimum.
 If you are sector focused, knowing which firms and professionals are advising on deals in your space will be more critical.
+Check out this post, to learn more about new deal sources.